Pittsburgh Light Rail: Blue Line

-Formerly 47S.
-In 2005, Pittsburgh Regional Transit opened a new parking garage at the South Hills Village station.
-The 47S line was established in an effort to relieve congestion on the Red Line for the additional traffic that the parking garage created.
-The Blue Line–South Hills Village route follows the South Hills Village leg of the Red Line and the common leg from Washington Junction to Willow Station, which is adjacent to Overbrook Junction, where it switches to the Silver Line mainline.
-It follows the Silver Line to South Hills Junction where it reunites with the Red Line before entering downtown.
+The Blue Line service was established on May 16, 2005, as the 47S South Hills Village via Overbrook.
+Pittsburgh Regional Transit introduced the route in conjunction with the opening of a new parking garage at South Hills Village station, with the aim of relieving congestion on the Red Line generated by increased ridership.
+The service also functioned as a limited-stop option, as the Overbrook routing offers higher average speeds and fewer stops.
+The Blue Line operates over the South Hills Village branch (shared with the Red Line) and the Overbrook route (shared with the Silver Line), continuing through the Mount Washington Transit Tunnel and the downtown subway.

 Discontinued lines

 47D Drake

-When light rail service began, PCC trolley service continued from Drake north through Castle Shannon along the Overbrook line to downtown.
-All downtown platforms incorporated both low- and high-level platforms, enabling them to handle both types of vehicles.
-When safety concerns prompted the closure of the Overbrook line in 1993, the Drake line was cut back to Castle Shannon; service would later terminate at Washington Junction.
-In September 1999, PRT withdrew the four remaining active-service PCCs from service and closed the Drake line altogether.
+When light rail service began, PCC trolley service continued between Drake and downtown via the Overbrook line.
+When safety concerns prompted the closure of the Overbrook line in 1993, the Drake line was cut back to Castle Shannon, and later Washington Junction.
+At these stations, riders could transfer to another line or a bus to continue to downtown.
+In September 1999, the agency withdrew the four remaining active-service PCCs from service and closed the Drake line altogether.

 47 Shannon

-This was a PCC trolley line that led commuters either northbound (via Overbrook line) or southbound (via South Hills Junction, Drake or Library lines) to Castle Shannon station.
+47 Shannon was the name given to services that ran to Castle Shannon station from points south (South Hills Junction, Drake or Library) operated with PCC cars.
+At Castle Shannon, riders could transfer to another line or a bus to continue to downtown.
 The line's turnaround point, the Shannon Loop, was located just past the station at Mt.
 Lebanon Boulevard.
 This loop no longer exists.
-Also removed from the Shannon route were the tracks surrounding the old Castle Shannon Municipal Building (which is also gone) at the intersection of Castle Shannon Boulevard and Willow Avenue.
-At this Overbrook line connector, incoming trolleys ran in front of the building and outgoing trolleys ran behind the building and through the narrow passage between the building and Castle Shannon Boulevard.

 Brown Line

 The Brown Line, formerly 52, ran from South Hills Junction over Mount Washington and across the Monongahela River to downtown Pittsburgh, terminating at Wood Street.
 It was the only downtown route that did not stop at Station Square nor use the Mount Washington tunnel.
 The line supplemented the 46K bus, running four times each during the morning rush and three times during the evening rush.
 A throwback to the days of the streetcars, the Brown Line did not feature stations or street-level boarding stops but instead allowed for boarding and unloading at designated 46K bus stops.
 The steepest grade on the entire light rail system is on this line, about 10 percent.

 This service was discontinued on March 27, 2011, following system-wide cuts.
-The line is still in existence, and is used as a bypass to the Mount Washington Tunnel during maintenance.
-The tunnel is closed to all vehicular (bus) and light rail traffic during maintenance.
+The line is still in existence, and is used as a bypass to the Mount Washington Tunnel when closed.

 As of February 2021, Pittsburgh Regional Transit's newly released 25-year plan includes the possibility of reviving service on the Allentown line due to continuing growth of the neighborhood.